RansomLook/RansomLook/README.md

 ### Ready to install RansomLook ?

-And at this point, you should be in a directory that contains `redis` and `RansomLook`.
+And at this point, you should be in a directory that contains `valkey` and `RansomLook`.

-Make sure it is the case by running `ls redis RansomLook`.
+Make sure it is the case by running `ls valkey RansomLook`.
 If you see `No such file or directory`, one of them is missing and you need to fix the installation.

 The directory tree must look like that:

 ```
 .
-├── redis  => compiled redis
+├── valkey  => compiled valkey
 └── RansomLook => not installed RansomLook yet
 ```